-Rules must not be read in isolation, and where more than one rule relating to a particular feature exists, individual rules are grouped into sections and subsections to provide the proper context.
-Where appropriate, these sections contain a short introduction to aid the reader.
-An implementation which is compliant with the architecture must conform to all of the rules in this specification.
+Declarations and Rules must not be read in isolation.
+Where a particular feature is specified by multiple Declarations and Rules, these are generally grouped into sections and subsections that provide context.
+Where appropriate, these sections begin with a short introduction.